muhanzhang/LinkPrediction/README.md

 to run the experiments.
 By default, you will run WLNM on the smallest network, USAir, for 1 time.
 Modify: _numberOfExperiment_, _dataname_, and _method_ in "Main.m", in order to run repeated experiments on all datasets, and compare all link prediction methods.

+If your MATLAB cannot succesfully load cunn, please try the following command to start MATLAB.
+This will replace the MATLAB's libstdc++.so.6 with the system's default one (for successfully loading cunn of Torch inside MATLAB).

+    LD_PRELOAD="/usr/lib64/libstdc++.so.6" matlab

+If your MATLAB prints "cannot load ....../....../libcutorch.so", (that is because MATLAB replaces system's environment variables with its own ones when executing command 'system'.) please check your system's LD_LIBRARY_PATH by typing the following command in your shell:

+    echo $LD_LIBRARY_PATH

+Then, in MATLAB, before running Main, type

+    setenv LD_LIBRARY_PATH what_you_got_from_the_echo_command

+in order to recall system's LD_LIBRARY_PATH.
+After that, you should be able to run Torch scripts within MATLAB successfully.

 You may also modify "WLNM.m" in order to only store the training and testing data without running Torch, and use your own neural network programs to train and test on them.

 Requirements
 ------------

 Torch libraries _nnsparse_ and  _svm_ are required to load data in libsvm format.
-Install it by:
+Install them by:

     luarocks install --local nnsparse
     luarocks install --local svm